TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

 2. Skim through sections 1-4 of the [Turbo Handbook](https://turbo.hotwired.dev/handbook/introduction)
     * This Handbook is written to be backend-agnostic, meaning that the code you will see is pure HTML and not Rails tags, but it still is a useful resource for referencing how Turbo works.
+3. Follow this tutorial [Turbo Frames and Turbo Stream](https://www.hotrails.dev/turbo-rails/turbo-frames-and-turbo-streams) to build a quotes editor
-3. Take a quick glance at the Turbo-Rails gem [RubyDoc info page](https://www.rubydoc.info/gems/turbo-rails/1.0.0)
+4. Take a quick glance at the Turbo-Rails gem [RubyDoc info page](https://www.rubydoc.info/gems/turbo-rails/1.0.0)
     * This resource covers the Rails-specific syntaxes and tags you can use for Turbo.
 You don't need to read anything now, just know that it exists so you can come back to it when you need to figure out how to use a specific piece of Turbo in your applications.